Świętopełk II, Duke of Pomerania: Biography

-In 1233-34, Swietopelk II, with his brother Sambor, joined a crusading army along with Hermann Balk, Konrad I of Masovia, Henry the Bearded, and Władysław Odonic.
+In 1233-1234, Świętopełk II, with his brother Sambor, joined a crusading army along with Hermann Balk, Konrad I of Masovia, Henry the Bearded, and Władysław Odonic.
 They proceeded to Kwidzyn (Marienwerder) and refortified it for the Teutonic Order.
 After this task was over, the crusaders met the pagan Prussians, the Pomesanians, at the battle of the River Sorge.
-There, they defeated the pagans, and were able to seize greater control of south Prussia.
+There, they defeated the pagans and were able to seize greater control of South Prussia.

-In 1238 Swietopelk conquered the Duchy of Pomerania-Schlawe, whose territories connected Pomerania to Gdańsk, Nakło, and Bydgoszcz.
-This guaranteed war with Kujavia.
-The brothers, over whom Swantopolk was supposed to govern for twenty years, refused to support their overlord after twelve years, and the conflict escalated into a civil war.
-Sambor and Racibor were driven out from their lands and sought refuge and alliance first with Piast relatives in Greater Poland, later with the Teutonic Knights, a Christian military order waging a crusade against pagan Prussians.
-There were also economic tensions between the Knights and Swantopolk.
-This resulted in an alliance with the heathen Prussians.
-Swantopolk played a key role in the First Prussian Uprising, which started in 1242.
+In 1238, Świętopełk conquered the Duchy of Pomerania-Schlawe, whose territories connected Pomerania to Gdańsk, Nakło, and Bydgoszcz.
+This guaranteed war with Kuyavia.
+The brothers, over whom Świętopełk was supposed to govern for twenty years, refused to support their overlord after twelve years, and the conflict escalated into a civil war.
+Sambor and Ratibor were driven out from their lands and sought refuge and alliance first with Piast relatives in Greater Poland, later with the Teutonic Knights, a Christian military order waging a crusade against pagan Prussians.
+There were also economic tensions between the Knights and Świętopełk.
+This resulted in an alliance with the heathen Prussians. Świętopełk played a key role in the First Prussian Uprising, which started in 1242.

-The alliance between the pagan Prussians and the Christian Swietopelk against a religious order supported by the pope was unexpected.
-Swietopelk was previously known as a supporter of the Roman Catholic Church and Christian causes.
-Eventually, the uprising did not succeed and a peace treaty, mediated by a papal legate, was signed on 24 November 1248.
-Swietopelk had to return lands seized from his brothers, allow Teutonic Knights to pass through his domains, stop charging tolls on ships using the Vistula, and stop any aid to the Prussians.
+The alliance between the pagan Prussians and the Christian Świętopełk against a religious order supported by the Pope was unexpected. Świętopełk was previously known as a supporter of the Roman Catholic Church and Christian causes.
+Eventually, the uprising did not succeed and a peace treaty, mediated by a papal legate, was signed on 24 November 1248. Świętopełk had to return lands seized from his brothers, allow Teutonic Knights to pass through his domains, stop charging tolls on ships using the Vistula, and stop any aid to the Prussians.
 He kept his word and did not assist the Prussians during their Great Uprising (1260–1274).

-After governing since 1220 for 46 years, Swietopelk died in 1266, with his sons Mestwin II and Wartislaw II inheriting his lands.
+After governing since 1220 for 46 years, Świętopełk died in 1266, with his sons Mestwin II and Wartislaw II inheriting his lands.